WuCandice/Superstore-Sales-Analysis/README.md

 * The Copiers sub-category consistently performed well across most factors, especially in terms of profit.
 * The Machines sub-category faced challenges, particularly with new products and discontinued products, leading to significant losses.
-* The Binders sub-category had a mixed performance, with significant negative impacts from price changes but positive impacts from mix changes.
+* The Binders sub-category had a mixed performance, with significant negative impacts on profit but positive impacts from mix changes.

 <img width="1085" alt="Screenshot 2023-09-23 at 23 51 52" src="https://github.com/WuCandice/Superstore-Sales-Analysis/assets/127648422/76ead2aa-6c61-46ab-8b69-0a3dd68a1cce">

 The plot provides a breakdown of profits for various product sub-categories based on the discounts applied to them.
 The profits are presented for the current year (denoted as "AC") and the previous year (denoted as "PY").
 #### Profit by Discount
 * The Copiers sub-category consistently performed well across all discount categories in the current year.
-* The Machines and Tables sub-categories faced losses in multiple discount categories.
+* The Machines, Bookcase, and Tables sub-categories faced losses in multiple discount categories.
 * Some sub-categories like Phones and Paper had profits in the "No Discount" and "10% to 20%" categories but were absent in the "Up to 10%" discount category.

 ## Contact